jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

     - **Primary actor(s)**: Premium and regular users.
     - **Main success scenario**:
         - User successfully completes their purchase and obtains premium status.
-        - User’s billing cycle is accurate.
+        - User's billing cycle is accurate.
     - **Failure scenario(s)**:
-        - User’s payment method fails.
+        - User's payment method fails.
             - Shows an error screen and asks the user to check if the payment card is valid.

 3. **Document Uploads**